Vyral/jan-leasure/_posts/2021-11-01-4-questions-that-everyone-asks-their-mortgage-broker.md

 5:46— Wrapping up

-If you’re looking for a mortgage broker or you have anything else you’d like to ask,give me a call.
+If you’re looking for a mortgage broker or you have anything else you’d like to ask, give me a call.
 I’m here to answer any questions you may have.